by-jp/www.byjp.me/content/instagram-posts/jzskpnpinmq63xbbr2cxbbf45a/index.md

 tags:
 - yvette
 ---
-A staggeringly wonderful wedding day for Fiona and Carter, a delightful birthday for me, and a beautiful moment captured here with [Yvette](/tags/yvette) and I ☺️
+A staggeringly wonderful wedding day for Fiona and Carter, a delightful birthday for me, and a beautiful moment captured here with {{< friend yvette >}} and I ☺️